 Things To See & Do In Pattaya

-There’s actually a very diverse choice of things to see and do for everyone, by day and night in Pattaya.
+There’s actually a very diverse choice of things to see and do for everyone in Pattaya, by day and by night.

-Included in the Things To Do In Pattaya category are popular popular attractions and activities in Pattaya including “must dos” like Flight of The Gibbon and Elephant Jungle Sanctuary, popular family friendly places like Cartoon Network Amazone and Harborland, and everyday sports and pastimes like football and lawn bowling.
+Included in the Things To Do In Pattaya category, there are popular attractions and activities in Pattaya, including “must dos” like Elephant Jungle Sanctuary (see photo below), popular family-friendly places like Columbia Pictures Aquaverse (formerly Cartoon Network Amazone), Ramayana Water Park, and everyday sports and pastimes like golf, football, and lawn bowling.

 See & Do Pattaya Cheaper and Plan Your Own Pattaya Sightseeing and Tour Itinerary